Who Is Dr Bunhead?

 Dr Bunhead in the Guinness Book of Records 2006

 When he's not writing, performing or testing out new 'extreme science' demos he goes rock climbing and cycling (but not at the same time).
-He likes milk but no sugar with his tea and a couple of biscuits would be great.
+He also loves ice-skating and is obsessed with Argentine tango dancing.
+He prefers Earl Grey tea (no milk, no sugar) and a couple of biscuits would be nice - three would be better.

 Home